yaokun20241219/ClearerVoice-Studio/clearvoice/README.md

 Parameter Description:
 - `task`: Choose one of the three tasks `speech_enhancement`, `speech_separation`, and `target_speaker_extraction`
 - `model_names`: List of model names, choose one or more models for the task
-- `input_path`: Path to the input audio file, input audio directory, or a list file (.scp)
+- `input_path`: Path to the input audio/video file, input audio/video directory, or a list file (.scp)
-- `online_write`: Set to `True` to enable saving the enhanced audio directly to local files during processing, otherwise, the enhanced audio is returned.
-(Only supports `False` for processing single wave file`)
+- `online_write`: Set to `True` to enable saving the enhanced/separated audio/video directly to local files during processing, otherwise, the enhanced/separated audio is returned.
+(Only supports `False` for `speech_enhancement`, `speech_separation` when processing single wave file`)
-- `output_path`: Path to a file or a directory to save the enhanced audio
+- `output_path`: Path to a file or a directory to save the enhanced/separated audio/video file